Intersection Types and (Positive) Almost-Sure Termination: Variations on the Theme

 \subsection{Multidistributions vs. Distributions}

-In the design of any typing system, several choices are possible.
+In the design of any type system, several choices are possible.
 Some are a matter of taste, some other are crucial.
-In this section, we discuss a choice we have implicitly made throughout the paper, namely the use of muldistributions in the typing system.
+In this section, we discuss a choice we have implicitly made throughout the paper, namely the use of multidistributions in types.
 One may legitimately wonder if we could use \emph{distributions} of types instead of multidistributions.
 Actually, it turns out that multidistributions are necessary to obtain a perfect match between typing and termination.
 This choice is in fact crucial for \emph{completeness} to hold in the call-by-value typing system.
 Let us see why.

 Consider a term in the form $\lett N M$.
 Since the argument $N$ is typed with a multidistribution $\ct =\mdist{p_k\mA_k}_{\kK}$, the continuation $M$ must be able to receive any $\mA_k$.
 Indeed, the typing rule $\letr$ asks for type derivations having conclusion $x:\mA_k\der M:\bt_k$ for each $k$.
 Each value of $k$ indeed corresponds to one of the possible probabilistic evolutions of $N$, due to the use of multidistributions, in which collapsing two elements of $\mA_h$ and $\mA_l$ in $\ct$ is simply not possible.
 Going to distributions, thus allowing for such a collapse, would not be a problem for \emph{soundness}, but we would loose the properties of weighted subject expansion (Lemma~\ref{lem:SubEx}) on which \emph{completeness} relies.
 We now see why by way of a concrete example. \begin{example}[Weighted Subject Expansion relies on multidistributions] Assume $ P \red \mdist{\two P_1, \two P_2}$.
 The claim of weighted subject expansion is that, given derivations $\Pi_i \dem \oder {w_i} P_i:\bt_i $ for each $i$, we can obtain a derivation $\Pi\dem \oder {w_i} P:\bt $, where $w\geq 1+\sum \two w_i$ and $\bt= \two \bt_1 \dsum \two \bt_2$.
 Weighted subject expansion is proved by induction on the structure of the reduction $\red$.
 The key point is the $\letr C$ rule.
 Let us focus on it.
 Consider $P\deff (\lett {N_1\oplus N_2} M)$ and so $P_i\deff (\lett { N_i} M)$, and consider the following type derivations for $P_1$ and $P_2$.